 - Comes with an exhaust hose and remote control

-The next item on our list may not have the sleek and pristine appearance of the previous contender, but it promises a quieter performance.
+The next item on our list may not have the sleek and pristine appearance of the previous contender, but it also promises a quiet performance.
 According to measurements that were taken from about 10 feet away, this SereneLife unit only makes about 56 decibels of noise while operating.

-Even though the cooling capacity of this unit is similar to the previous one at 4,000 BTU DOE and 8,000 BTU ASHRAE, it’s seemingly able to cool larger areas.
-Apparently, the unit has proven itself useful in rooms that are up to 225 square feet.
+Even though this unit has the same cooling capacity as the previous one at 4,000 BTU DOE and 8,000 BTU ASHRAE, it’s seemingly able to cool smaller areas.
+Apparently, the unit has proven itself useful in rooms that are up to 215 square feet.
 It’s even capable of removing 1.2 liters of moisture from the air per hour.
 So like the previous product, this one is classified as a room cooler, dehumidifier, and fan.
 In other words, it’s a 3-in-1 air conditioner.

 Other similarities between these first two units include the fact that both have a washable filter as well as a remote control.
 Even though everything is in a different place, this unit has similar features to the previous one, including a 24-hour timer.
 This product also comes with a universal window mount exhaust kit which includes a window seal in addition to an exhaust pipe.

 The SereneLife portable AC unit weighs about the same as the previous one on our list at 53 pounds.
 However, according to its dimensions, it is a bit taller and slimmer from the front, at least.
 You’ll find a conveniently located handle in the back of the device, allowing you to push it around on its wheels.

 - 27.2 by 14.6 by 13.8 inches

 - Produces 56 decibels (from 10 feet away)